Folding Style: Square Cross Fold

 To learn more about this design, you can check it out on Fold of the Week # 262.

-So, now that you’ve seen five creative ways to use this fold, would you like to try designing one for yourself?
+So, now that you’ve seen five creative ways to use this folded mailer, would you like to try designing one for your print marketing project?
 Good!
 Design and print your own Square Cross here—you can download the template for free and get instant pricing, too.